There are several ways to navigate a map in ArcGIS for Power BI.

 - Pan and zoom in to another location on the map.

-- Click the Home setting drop-down menu to select the Set to current map view option.
+- Click the Home setting drop-down menu, and select the Set to current map view option.

-The Home setting default changes to Home extent.
+The Home setting default value changes to Home extent.

-- On the Home setting drop-down menu, choose the Default extent option.
+- From the Home setting drop-down menu, choose the Default extent option.

 - Click the Default extent button

-- Optionally, turn the Show home toggle button off, and the Default extent button
+- Optionally, turn the Show home toggle button off.

 disappears when you hover over the map frame.